priyatam/pie/README.md

 serve
 > Content creator runs the script to push index.html onto his/her github :gh-pages

-As easy as Frozen Pie.
+As easy as Pie.

 ## Technical Overview

 Frozen-Pie is built on popular specs that promote simplicity: Markdown, Mustache, and HAML.
-It's written in Python (soon, in Clojure) with pure functional programming techniques.
+It's written in Python with pure functional programming techniques.
 There is no state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.
-Lambdas are used to analyze content, realtime, with data stored elsewhere.
+Lambdas are used to analyze inline content, realtime, with data stored elsewhere.

 Content authors will learn how to run a script, basics of git, Markdown, and that's okay.